 DHIVEHI – The mother tongue of the Maldives.
 The vast majority of our team at our Maldivian properties are locals so you’re bound to hear it during your stay — all the better if you can learn a few words. *Fun fact* ‘Thank you’ in Dhivehi is ‘shukuriyaa’.

 DRINKING WATER – It isn’t safe to drink tap water on most Maldivian islands so single-use plastic bottles are a major problem.
-We were one of the first resort companies in the world to ban branded bottled water and have been producing our own since 2008; in the past decade alone, we’ve averted 1,500,000 plastic bottles.
-A percentage of revenues from Soneva Water funds 500 clean water projects, providing drinking water to over 750,000 people in 50 countries via charities such as Water Charity and Thirst Aid.
-Most recently, we rolled out Soneva Water to three neighbouring islands, preventing further marine plastic pollution as part of our Soneva Namoona strategy.
+We were one of the first resort companies in the world to ban branded bottled water and have been producing our own since 2008; in the past decade alone, we’ve averted 2 million plastic bottles.
+A percentage of revenues from Soneva Water sales has funded 500 clean water projects through the Soneva Foundation, providing drinking water to over 750,000 people in 50 countries via charities such as Water Charity and Thirst Aid.
+Most recently, we rolled out Soneva Water – a local NGO – to three neighbouring islands, preventing further marine plastic pollution as part of the Soneva Namoona strategy.
 See also ECO CENTRO, PLASTIC, SONEVA NAMOONA and WASTE.

 EDUCATION – The most powerful way to change the world?
 Educate school children.
 We’re working with the Ministry of Education and National Institute of Education on an education framework called ‘Fehi Madharusa’ (green schools), currently being piloted in six schools.
 The aim is to reduce their ecological footprint, nurture environmental stewardship attitudes among their communities and equip students for a climate-resilient future.
 We’ll also be launching a website with lesson plans and teacher training courses, so schools can get involved nationwide.
 With an innovative approach, schools can — and will — become training grounds for future environmental leaders.
 See also COMMUNITY TOURISM, GOVERNANCE and ZERO WASTE